daniel-simpson/blog/content/posts/2012-04-25---polish-is-really-hard.md

 - "life"
 - "languages"
 - "polish"
 description: "Well I'm not sure it's just Polish that's hard to learn, coming from English everything seems difficult.
-I've come to conclude it's due to a couple of things..."
+I've come to conclude it's due to a couple of things..."
 ---
 Well I'm not sure it's just Polish that's hard to learn, coming from English everything seems difficult.
 I've come to conclude it's due to a couple of things...